Island Hopping Beyond Bali To The Gili Islands

 Kuta wasn’t quite the paradise we were looking for on this trip

-So, I feel that perhaps we do need to go back again for another visit and to give Bali another chance.
+So, I feel that perhaps we do need to go back again sometime and give Bali another chance.

 BEYOND BALI TO THE Gili Islands